 The Logitech G502 LIGHTSPEED is a slightly better mouse than the Razer Basilisk X Hyperspeed.
 While these two mice have a very similar shape, the Logitech has a better sensor overall and a bit more programmable buttons.
-It also has an unlockable wheel and its software is fully compatible with macOS.
-On the other hand, the Razer is a wireless-only mouse that uses an AA battery and can't be recharged.
+It also has an unlockable wheel, and its software is fully compatible with macOS.
+On the other hand, the Razer is a wireless-only mouse that uses an AA battery and can't recharge.
 It also supports a Bluetooth connection, which the Logitech doesn't.